 It is the investigation into an idea, question, problem or issue.
-It involves gathering information, building breaks, knowledge, developing deep understanding, thinking Tauranga Boys' College also offers a Trades Academy creatively about possibilities, making decisions and justifying conclusions.
+It involves gathering information, building knowledge, developing deep understanding, thinking creatively about possibilities, making decisions and justifying conclusions.

 Embedded within this platform are numerous process and thinking skills that make this type of learning a rich and meaningful experience for students.
 Students gain an understanding of their own learning style and processes by reflecting on their own thinking.